Navy10021/FakeLense/README.md

    ```

 ### STEP 1.
 Prepare the Dataset
 In this project, 63,678 real and fake news texts were crawled to train the **FakeLense** model.
-To prepare the dataset, you need to run the ***preprocessing.py*** script.
-This script will automatically preprocess the text, label it, and split it into a training and testing dataset with an 8:2 ratio.
+To prepare the dataset, run the ***'preprocessing.py'*** script.
+This script will automatically preprocess the text, label it, and split it into training and testing datasets with an 8:2 ratio.

 Run the following command:
  ```bash